-SEBI circular dated June 13, 2019 has made it imperative for Rating Agencies to assign a suffix of (CE) in respect of Ratings, which are supported by Explicit Credit Enhancement.
-Acuité believes that this step will help in establishing a linearity across the methodologies adopted by various rating agencies.
-The increasing number of ratings based on such Credit enhancements especially in higher rating categories renders importance to such a uniformity; especially as mostly in such cases, there is a significant divergence between the standalone credit profiles of the borrowers vis-a-vis the ratings assigned based on such explicit credit enhancements.
-Such instruments/ structures shall have a suffix of 'CE' after the rating.
+SEBI circular dated June 13, 2019 requires Rating Agencies to assign a suffix of 'CE' in respect of Ratings, which are supported by Explicit Credit Enhancement.
+The communique was aimed at establishing linearity across the methodologies adopted by various rating agencies in treating borrowings/ structures based on External Credit Enhancement.
+The increasing number of such borrowings/ structures created a need to have sharp and well-defined criteria governing such cases.
+This is important since, there may be a significant divergence between the standalone credit profiles of the borrowers / issuers vis-a-vis the final ratings assigned after considering such explicit credit enhancements.
+Hence, it becomes imperative that the rating notch up based on such enhancements is logical & consistent across cases.